Canonical · Category Definition

 Canonical Closure

-Coherence Governance Infrastructure defines a technological category derived from the Existence-First principle.
+Coherence Governance Infrastructure defines a structural category derived from the Existence-First principle.

-Systems aligned with this category maintain structural coherence between declared existence, governing policy, observable state, and operational reality.
+Structures aligned with this category preserve coherence between declared existence, governing policy, observable state, and operational reality.

 The category exists independently of any specific implementation.